 The Management Advisory and Evaluation Committee consists of external experts, including the outside director.
 They make assessment and offer advice on the matters referred to them by the Board of Directors pertaining to the business operations and management of JBIC.

 - Risk Advisory Committee

-The Risk Advisory Committee consists of external experts and the outside director.
+The Risk Advisory Committee consists of external experts, including the outside director.
 They offer advice on the matters referred to them by the Board of Directors pertaining to risk management and assessment framework associated with large-lot obligors and risk exposure to large-scale projects.

 - Internal Audit Committee